equinor/aware/README.md

 # Sensu Dashboard

 The purpose of this dashboard is to have it be more alarming and visual compared to e.g. Uchiwa.
 You would typically set this dashboard up on a team-monitor and in the case of an event, get everyones attention, and then inspect further in another dashboard with more features.
-Easy listing of repositories and their containers stored in a given registry.

 ## Demo